How to Keep Hens in your Garden!

 Life in the Chicken Coop

-Chickens need somewhere warm, dry and safe from predators where they can roost at night and lay their eggs undisturbed.
+Hens need somewhere warm, dry and safe from predators where they can roost at night and lay their eggs undisturbed.

-Inside the coop, you'll need clean, dry straw and/or hay for the birds to nest in.
+Inside the coop, you'll need to place clean, dry straw and/or hay for the birds to nest in.
 They love re-arranging the inside of the coop, no matter how tidily you set it out.
 Digging and rooting is in their nature.
 Mine drag straw out of the coop and into the run to build outdoor nests for sunbathing on.
 They lie on top of these messy heaps, with their tummies facing the sun, and lift each wing in turn to enjoy the warmth.

 Chickens also need clean water.
 They wash their beaks in it, and also drink quite a bit.
 Initially I tried using a purpose-made water feeder but they kicked this all over the place as if they were playing football.
 The water spilled everywhere, of course.
 Now I use a metal dish which clips to the wire of the run.

-Chickens get to know your routine.
+Hens get to know your routine.
 As soon as the kitchen light goes on in the morning, they know breakfast is on its way along with the freedom of the garden.
 At 3pm, they get fed again and as soon as they see me filling their seed and grit feeder they come rushing to see what they're missing.

 My ISA Warren hens lay one egg a day each, usually around 10am but sometimes closer to mid-day if it's a sunny day.
 The pale brown eggs are larger than shop-bought ones, and the yolks are a gorgeous rich golden yellow - a much more intense colour than any mass-produced egg.

+Hens love company.
 Mine are never very far from each other.
 Even when one goes into the coop to lay an egg, the other will be nearby.
 They like to walk around together, digging through fallen leaves and rooting around under bushes, and they communicate constantly with musical "pwok-pwok prrrr pwok" sounds.

 At night, they often share a roost spot even though there's plenty of room inside the coop for them to spread out.
 In fact, the coop I have is big enough for four birds.
 Watch this space for new additions to my flock!